Frogs by State

 Late March / early April

-The Wood Frog has a raccoon like mask on its face that makes it easy to identify.
-They vary in color from brown, silver, or red.
+The Wood Frog is a small to medium sized frog.
+They vary in color from brown, silver, or red and they have dark “raccoon” eyes.
+When winter comes, the Wood Frog can freeze completely solid and then unthaw in spring.
 They start to breed once the ice is off the ponds in late March / early April.
-They are often found in the woods, far away from any water bodies.
+After breeding season, they are often found in the woods, far away from any water bodies.

 Northern Leopard Frog (Rana pipiens)